Can I do my own home inspection in Greenville, SC?

 It is always a good idea to do your own walk-through of the home – and to do that multiple times.
 However, a licensed home inspector, such as ourselves, are trained to find issues that may be missed by even the most experienced tradesman.
 Further, your real estate contract likely requires a licensed and insured home inspector complete the inspection in order to submit a repair request.
 A home inspection is always recommended and will be the best money you ever lose should major defects be found.

 With this said, remember we are Generalist.
 Imagine we are your family doctor.
 If you had diabetes or heart trouble, you would want a specialist to treat those illnesses.
 In kind, on occasion it may necessary to involve trades people to completely understand the complexity of some defects.

 How much does a home inspection cost in Greenville, SC?

 The cost of a home inspection depends on the home – its size, age, location, additional inspections, and more.
 Contact us and we will provide you with a no-obligation quote.
 We aren’t the least expensive, nor the most expensive – you get what you pay for.
 Our investment in on-going training and advanced tools gives you better insight into what is going on in your home.
 We find problems other inspectors do not – because we invest only in high end professional tools with increased capabilities.
 In other words, if you’re looking for the cheapest inspection or price shopping – we are probably not the inspection firm for you.
 The value we bring to your transaction exceeds any other local firm; yet our fees do not.

-We perform around 1700 – 2000 inspections annually, largely based on our reputation and ability to support clients with fierce advocacy during and after the purchase.
+We performed almost 4000 inspections in 2022, largely based on our reputation and ability to support clients with fierce advocacy during and after the purchase.
 Working with home warranties, insurance companies, and ensuring your long term investment is protected, we are your go to partner – not once but for life.

 What's included in my home inspection?